iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

-If you have connected to a [monorepo](https://en.wikipedia.org/wiki/Monorepo), then specify the full path to the sub-directory that contains the DVC repo for which you want to create the view.
+If you have connected to a [monorepo](https://en.wikipedia.org/wiki/Monorepo), then specify the full path to the sub-directory that contains the DVC repo for which you want to create the project.

 ![](https://static.iterative.ai/img/studio/view_settings_sub_directory.png)